xvitaly/srcrepair/docs/help/source/backups.rst

 All backup files are stored in ``%APPDATA%\SRC Repair\backups`` directory, in subdirectories for each game.

 The number of backups is not limited, so don't forget to remove them manually.
-No automatic removal performed.
+No automatic removal will be performed.

-Old backup files (older than 30 days) will be highlighted in list for your convenience (can be disabled in :ref:`settings <settings-main>`).
+Old backup files (older than 30 days) will be highlighted in list for your convenience (it can be disabled in :ref:`settings <settings-main>`).

 .. index:: backup restoration
 .. _backups-restore: